 Cleaning your wine glasses

-For normal wine glasses, some soapy water and a soft sponge will normally do the job and it’s always best to rinse properly under the hot water tap to get rid of the excess soap.
+, some soapy water and a soft sponge will normally do the job and it’s always best to rinse properly under the hot water tap to get rid of the excess soap.
 Always use a cotton or linen cloth that is less likely to leave marks.

 If you have wine glasses that are ultra-thin and expensive, you probably don’t want to risk them in the sink.
 Boil the kettle and hold the glass upside down in the steam for a few seconds, then flick the moisture out.
 It takes a bit of technique but this is the best way to clean such glasses.
 To dry them, again use a linen cloth but make sure that you are very gentle and take your time.